Priyanshu-Desai/todo-list/README.md

 now you can add items to your list!
 Click on an item and the item will be removed.

+# SLA
+An Service-level agreement (SLA) is a commitment between a service provider and a client.
+The SLA will show long a service will be available for and how much time it will be down for.
+This app has 100% uptime because it is run locally on the client's machine.

 # copyright and license
 copyright priyanshu-desai